HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/installation/index.md

 For information on how to do container-based Helm deployments, see [Deploying using Helm](../../../deployment/install/container/helm_deployment/overview.md).

-The following changes must be made to your installation values.yaml to enable HCL End-user Search using OpenSearch.
+The following changes must be made to your installation values.yaml to disable HCL End-user Search using OpenSearch.

 ```
 # Application configuration